Submit requirements are rules that define when a change can be submitted. This page describes how to configure them.

 canOverrideInChildProjects = true

-Exempt a branch Example
+Exempt a branch

 We could exempt a submit requirement from certain branches.
 For example, project owners might want to skip the 'Code-Style' requirement from the refs/meta/config branch.